 -

-The Icebreaker: A self-deprecating joke about your nerves or your role as best man.
+The Icebreaker: A self-deprecating joke about your nerves or your role as best man clears the tension.

 II.
 The Groom’s “Tribute” (Minutes 1–2)